-PAST Innovation Lab is committed to improving education by promoting transdiciplinary problem-based learning (TPBL).
-Sounds exciting.
-Linking Learning to Life is a real challenge: the PAST plan to improve how we educate our communities is different for every teacher and every classroom.
+Linking Learning to Life is a real challenge: the PAST Foundation plans to improve how we educate our communities is different for every teacher and every classroom.
 Teachers make the difference.
 We embrace this challenge, and work everyday to make a difference in the lives of teachers and students.

-With our community partners, school administrators and teachers PAST reaches thousands of students and educators who embrace TPBL.
-It’s the blend of culture and education TPBL really is Anthropology + STEM!
+With our community partners, school administrators and teachers PAST reaches thousands of students and educators who embrace engaging industry and education to bridge the workforce gap.

 For over 22 years, the PAST Foundation, a non-profit organization, has been a leader in designing innovative educational opportunities across the nation, bringing problem-based learning to educators and experiential programs to students.
 PAST’s Innovation Lab was named as a promising example to “Re-imagine High School” as featured in Forbes.
 PAST has been recognized by the U.S. Department of Education for its Excellence in Innovation in the STEM 2026 vision report.
 PAST was the only educational entity in Ohio to be included in this publication.